COVID-19: Coronavirus - Emergency Fund NOW replaces Working Time Reduction [werktijdverkorting]

 The requirements for receiving the compensation are:

-- company is expected / or is losing 20% turnover from March 1 2020 onwards.
+- company is expected / or is losing 20% turnover from March 1 2020 onwards and per June 1, companies can claim June, July and August.

 - company is obliged continue to pay the wages of employees.

-- company to submit a statement from an accountant for claims that exceed a certain amount (the height of which is yet to be established).
+- company to submit a statement from an accountant for claims that exceed a certain amount.

 - The government prior to March 17, 2020 would pay 75 % (percent) of the last earned wages for the employer.
 The NOW ruling is for companies experiencing problems to pay the wages since March 1, 2020.